Glasshouse, Tunnelhouse, Polycarbonate, PolycarbGLASS FAQ

 12. DO YOU DELIVER?

 Yes! the price for freight is shown on the shopping cart on this website.
 Simply select the area that you are based and the price for freight will show, – if you are then ready to purchase then confirm.
 Redpath glasshouses & greenhouses pack very efficiently and are easily freighted nationwide.
+On special occasions a Hiab unload service may be required as is an extra cost if required.

 13. ARE REDPATH GLASSHOUSES EASY TO CONSTRUCT?